Bloopers©, Goofs, Mistakes

 Robin loses his emblem.

-Lots of people manage to talk without moving their lips: Fred, Robin, Batman and the Joker.
+Lots of people manage to talk without moving their lips: Fred, Robin, Batman, and the Joker.

-Scooby leaps through a broken window that is half obscured by jagged glass, miraculously, without cutting himself.
+Scooby leaps through a broken window that is half obscured by jagged glass, miraculously without cutting himself.

 Shaggy jumps into the front seat of the car but is soon seen in the back.
 Did he climb back there to be closer to Scoob?

-The crook should've seen Freddy coming into the crane, yet the teen manages to sneak up behind him.
+The crook should've seen Freddy coming into the crane, yet the teen still manages to sneak up behind him.

 Freddy lies about what happened inside the crane.
 Perhaps he was ashamed to be so easily overpowered by the diminuitive villain.